BASIC STANDARDS TEST

 how much I hurt today, but I hurt today.

-The roots holds too many boys who look like me
+The roots hold too many boys who look like me

 their names packed around stems & on sneakers.